microsoft/playwright/docs/src/emulation.md

 ```
 ## Locale & Timezone

-Emulate the user Locale and Timezone which can be set globally for all tests and then overridden for particular tests.
+Emulate the user Locale and Timezone which can be set globally for all tests in the config and then overridden for particular tests.

 ```js tab=js-ts
 import { test, expect } from '@playwright/test';